MicrosoftDocs/win32/desktop-src/VML/web-workshop---how-to-use-vml-on-web-pages-----textpath--element.md

-In this topic, we will illustrate how to use the <textpath&gt; element to draw text with various styles.
+In this topic, we will illustrate how to use the <textpath> element to draw text with various styles.

-You can place the <textpath&gt; sub-element inside <shape&gt; or <shapetype&gt; to draw text.
-You can then use the property attributes of the <textpath&gt; sub-element to customize the text.
-You can also use the <formulas&gt; sub-element to define the outline of the text.
+You can place the <textpath> sub-element inside <shape> or <shapetype> to draw text.
+You can then use the property attributes of the <textpath> sub-element to customize the text.
+You can also use the <formulas> sub-element to define the outline of the text.

 For example, to create the text shown in the following picture, you can type the VML representation below.
-Notice that we use the <shapetype&gt; element to define a prototype for the outline of the text.
+Notice that we use the <shapetype> element to define a prototype for the outline of the text.
 We then instantiate two shapes from the same shapetype.
 You can simply change the **string** property attribute to display different text.

 ![shape1\-1.gif (4898 bytes)](images/shape1-1t.gif)